LoukiaSpin/rnmamod/README.md

 ## Website

 The [website](https://loukiaspin.github.io/rnmamod/) of `rnmamod` currently includes two short tutorials (*Description of the network* and *Perform network meta-analysis*).
-You will also find a structured reference list to facilitate accessing the documentation of the functions in the package.
+There is also a structured reference list to facilitate access to the documentation of the functions available in the package.

 ## Description